Leafwing-Studios/asm-docs/docs/signals/decisions.md

 # The basics of unit behavior

-Every time step, each unit who is not currently taking an action completes their previous action, chooses and then begins an action.
+Every time step, each unit who is not currently taking an action completes their previous action, chooses a new action and then begins that action.

 1. For each unit at each time step:
    1. If the matching `ActionTime` field is less than or equal to the current time, they may act during this time step.